-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: plan and conduct a simple investigation of a health and well-being issue, and report on the outcomes using appropriate scientific terminology Context of and specific resources for assessment Assessment must ensure access to: computers and the internet where appropriate sources of information related to investigation Method(s) of assessment The following assessment methods are suitable for this unit: observation of the learner undertaking a scientific investigation related to health and well being portfolio showing evidence of: a plan and its development
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+- computers and the internet where appropriate - sources of information related to investigation environmental issue

+- observation of the learner undertaking a scientific investigation related to health and well being

+- · portfolio showing evidence of:

+- a plan and its development

 - research and findings

-U nit Code VU2 22403 U nit Title Undertake a simple investigation of an environmental issue Uı nit Descriptor unit describes the skills and knowledge to undertake a le investigation of an environmental issue Er nployability Skills This unit contains employability skills.
-A oplication of the Unit educ unit applies to learners wishing to improve their ational and vocational participation options in the nce field.
-EI ement Perf ormance Criteria es of de tha ements describe the sential outcomes of a unit competency.
-Elements scribe actions or outcomes at are demonstrable and sessable. demo stand inforn know rmance criteria describe the required performance needed to onstrate achievement of the element - they identify the lard for the element.
-Where bold/italicised text is used, further nation or explanation is detailed in the required skills and ledge and/or the range statement.
-Assessment of rmance is to be consistent with the evidence guide.
-1 Select an environmental issue 1.1 Identify an environmental issue Issue 1.2 Identify the key scientific aspects of the issue 2 Investigate the environmental issue 2.1 Develop a plan to investigate the environmental issue in consultation with a relevant person 2.2 Select appropriate investigation methods in consultation with a relevant person 2.3 Follow the plan and identify the impact of the issue 2.4 Record the results of the investigation using appropriate scientific terminology 3 Report on the 3.1 Present the findings of the investigation investigation 3.2 Discuss the impact of the issue on an individual or the community
+Unit Title Undertake a simple investigation of an

+Unit Descriptor This unit describes the skills and knowledge to undertake a simple investigation of an environmental issue

+Application of the Unit This unit applies to learners wishing to improve their

+Elements describe the essential outcomes of a unit of competency.
+Elements describe actions or outcomes that are demonstrable and assessable.

+Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
+Assessment of performance is to be consistent with the evidence guide.

+- 1 Select an environmental issue - 1.1 Identify an environmental issue - 1.2 Identify the key scientific aspects of the issue - 2 Investigate the environmental issue - 2.1 Develop a plan to investigate the environmental issue in consultation with a relevant person - 2.2 Select appropriate investigation methods in consultation with a relevant person - 2.3 Follow the plan and identify the impact of the issue - 2.4 Record the results of the investigation using appropriate scientific terminology - 3 Report on the investigation - 3.1 Present the findings of the investigation - 3.2 Discuss the impact of the issue on an individual or the community